dsegovia90/express-vs-rocket/README.md

 ```cmd
 target/release/rust-rocket.exe
 ```
+## Future experimentation
+After writing the article tied to this repo, I came to the realization that it is unrealistic to switch entirely from an express server to rocket.
+So, my next experiment will be to bridge the gap between Node and Rocket with WASM.

+At the time of writing this I have no idea how to work with WASM, but that's what this is about.
+Learning through experimentation.

+## Issues, problems or bugs
 Please open an issue if you found a bug, typo, instructions are not clear, or your build is not working properly.